MeMyselfMirai/Released-as-Homebrew/README.md

 ## Old Versions
 A copy of older versions of characters are included for grognards.

+## Special Characters
+Some characters cannot be modeled properly due to app code restrictions or automatic duplication are included separately.

 ## Night Order Reference
 The following is a full list of night order.
 This is so night order numbers can be recreated as best as possible without having to constantly reload the released characters with Travellers.
 Base 3 night orders no longer match; recreated Base 3 scripts are included for reference.